jss367/jss367.github.io/_posts/2018-10-12-vscode-tips.md

 In the `launch.json` file, you can choose to run either a `"module"` or a `"program"`.

+#### Debugging subprocesses

+You can also debug subprocess in VSCode.
+All you need to do is add `"subProcess": true,` to your `launch.json`.

 ## .env files ##
 Go at top of directory.
 Can add environment variables, python path, etc.